- Level of study

 Studentships are awarded to International Students or EU Students who are not citizens of the UK and are not eligible for a full RCUK PhD studentship.

 Applicants should possess, or expect to achieve, at least a good upper second class honours degree or equivalent qualification in an appropriate subject.
 Evidence of previous research experience, for instance undergraduate project work, is desirable.

 Qualifications of a suitable standard from every country in the world are accepted for postgraduate entry.
 Students from different countries whose first language is not English will need to show that they have an adequate knowledge of written and spoken English with a formal English test result.
 Once registered for a PhD there is scope for further improvement in English via the University's English for International Students Unit.

 Identify potential projects and supervisors from the list of staff associated with the Institute of Microbiology and Infections (Institute of Microbiology and Infection (birmingham.ac.uk)).
 Contact staff informally to check whether they are recruiting new PhD students and are eligible to recruit a new Darwin-funded student this year.
 They will want to see a CV and may want to have an on-line meeting with you.
 To apply formally, even if the primary supervisor is in a different School, you should apply through the Biosciences PhD course page on our Course Finder.

 Applicants using the University Standard Application form should state in the funding section of the application form that they would like to be considered for a Darwin Studentship.
 Late applications will be considered if all the studentships have not been allocated.

 In the application form, please reply to the question - "Which Study Programme do you wish to apply for?" with PhD Biosciences and to "For research degrees, give details of your proposed area of research" specify the supervisor(s) and project(s) in which you interested.

-You can find a full list of available PhD Projects.
+See our full list of available PhD Projects.